 (b) if the date of oral proceedings has not been set and the Board of Appeal has issued a communication inviting the appellant to file observations, before expiry of the period to file observations; or

 (c) in all other cases, before the decision issues.

-New Rule 103(3)(a) EPC requires the withdrawal to be within one month of notification of a “communication by the Board of Appeal in preparation for these oral proceedings” (the previous wording required withdrawal at least four weeks before the date of oral proceedings).
-It seems likely that “communication” referred to in new Rule 103(3)(a) EPC is the communication the Boards of Appeal are now obliged to issue in advance of oral proceedings under Article 15(1) of the new Rules of Procedure of the Boards of Appeal (further details of which can be found here), which sets out matters that seem to be of particular significance for the decision to be taken.
+New Rule 103(3)(a) EPC requires the withdrawal to be within one month of notification of a "communication by the Board of Appeal in preparation for these oral proceedings" (the previous wording required withdrawal at least four weeks before the date of oral proceedings).
+It seems likely that "communication" referred to in new Rule 103(3)(a) EPC is the communication the Boards of Appeal are now obliged to issue in advance of oral proceedings under Article 15(1) of the new Rules of Procedure of the Boards of Appeal, which sets out matters that seem to be of particular significance for the decision to be taken.

 Finally, new Rule 103(4) EPC provides that a 25% refund of the appeal fee will be available in the following scenarios:

 (a) if the appeal is withdrawn after expiry of the period of one month from notification of a communication issued by the Board of Appeal in preparation for the oral proceedings, but before the decision is announced at oral proceedings;

 (b) if the appeal is withdrawn after expiry of the period to file observations in response to a communication issued by the Board of Appeal, but before the decision is issued; and

 (c) if any request for oral proceedings is withdrawn within one month of notification of the communication issued by the Board of Appeal in preparation for the oral proceedings, and no oral proceedings take place.